 globalpart we can find the general configuration of Prometheus:

 evaluation_intervalcontrols how often the software will evaluate rules.
 Rules are used to create new time series and for the generation of alerts.

-rule_filesblock contains information of the location of any rules we want the Prometheus server to load.
+rule_filesblock contains information of the location of any rules we want the Prometheus Instance to load.

 The last block of the configuration file is named

 scape_configsand contains the information which resources Prometheus monitors.